cccbr/runningatower/content/docs/050-HealthSafety/index.md

 - First aid.

 - Electrical power, lighting and emergency lighting.
+The inspection and test records, including annual PAT testing of all plug in portable appliances.
+Earth bonding testing of the tower and lightning protection.

 - Accidents and illness.

 - Advice for visitors, both ringers and non-ringers.
+How they are to be supervised, or not e.g if ringing a peal.
+Induction processes, evacuation practices, turning clapper competence, maintenance records, etc.

 Consideration should be given to special occasions such as tower open days when large numbers of people may be present.
+There is some advce within [Eccclesiatical Insurance Group](https://www.ecclesiastical.com/), however this not written by CCCBR.

-Ringing is safe until you forget it is dangerous.
+Ringing is not risk free.
 Your first responsibility, as the person in charge, is the safety of the ringers.

 - If a novice ringer is normally able to handle a bell but still sometimes gets into trouble, nominate an experienced ringer to stand close by to intervene if necessary.